kacpertopol/kacpertopol.github.io/start/en/010_Teaching/012_Numerical_calculatins_in_Mathematica/010_Exercises/001_Set_1/content.md

 - [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set)
 - [chaotic notebook from 10 X 2023](---ThisDir---/numerical_10-10-2023.nb)
   - CAREFULL: the sceleton for the function solving the hanoi tower is wrong!
-    (First move the top n-1 from A to B, then move largest disk from A to C and finally move n-1 from B to C.)
+    (Hint: First move the top n-1 from A to B, then move largest disk from A to C and finally move n-1 from B to C.)

 <center>
 **A**